Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 Verdict: state-of-the-art machine and deep learning algorithms mean it’s the most powerful proofreading AI available.
 Effortless installation and market-leading user experience that anyone can pick up instantly.
 The premium version offers everything most of us will ever need.
 Spoiler alert – Grammarly is the best proofreading software.

-ProWritingAid is a software platform that corrects grammar errors, spelling mistakes, vocab and style, but also claims to provide much more in-depth reporting than the competition.
+ProWritingAid is a software platform that corrects grammar errors, spelling, vocab and style, but also claims to provide much more in-depth reporting than the competition.
+The kind of big picture feedback this tool provides is not available in most other proofreading apps which is a unique selling point.

 Refreshingly, it’s a claim they actually live up to.
 There are 20 different reports that teach you how to strengthen your writing that cover: